Formatting Help

 • Table of Contents: Double space down from heading.
 Insert linked table of contents.
 All headings and subheadings are capitalized and punctuated exactly as they are in the text.
 The table of contents is double-spaced except when a heading or caption wraps to a second line.

 • List of Tables (if applicable): Triple space down from heading.
 Insert "table of figures".
-Set caption label to "Table".
+Set caption label to "Table."
+See the Thesis Formatting Canvas Course for directions.

 • List of Figures (if applicable): Triple space down from heading.
 Insert "table of figures".
-Set caption label to "Figure".
+Set caption label to "Figure."
+See the Thesis Formatting Canvas Course for directions.

-List of Appendices (if applicable): Triple space down from heading.
+• List of Appendices (if applicable): Triple space down from heading.
 Insert "table of figures".
-Set caption label to "Appendix".
+Set caption label to "Appendix."
+See the Thesis Formatting Canvas Course for directions.

 Sample Layout - Main Body Document